cadia-lvl/diar-az/README.md

 ## Possible tasks if the above are done
 If have kaldi setup the run local/make_ruvdi.sh, fix_data_dir & utils/validate_data_dir.sh

+5. Split each week’s files into 70/15/15% with the 70% portion holding the extra audio files.
 1. Run the kaldi recipe and split_rttm (I'll need to supply this file).
 Add them to the callhome_rttm directory.
 26. Run the kaldi recipe (kaldi-speaker-diarization/v4) to evaluate the new DER% with the increased data.
 10. Create a script which creates new segments based on 2-6 speaker turns which looks like the current corpus but with those new audio files.